What is neck mobility and why does it matter?

 Neck mobility is your ability to move your head and neck comfortably through a full range of motion: turning side to side, tilting your ear towards your shoulder, and nodding up and down without pain or stiffness.
-When your neck is mobile, your joints glide smoothly, your muscles stay relaxed, and your overall posture improves.
+When your neck is mobile, your joints glide smoothly, your muscles stay relaxed, and your overall posture improves

 Long periods at your desk, looking at a laptop or phone, can stiffen the joints around your neck and upper back, whilst tightening the muscles that support your head.
 This is especially common for office workers, IT professionals, and anyone who spends hours in front of a screen.
-Regular, gentle movement helps nourish these joints and relax the muscles, and it’s recommended in modern clinical guidelines for neck pain.
-When your neck stays mobile, you’re less likely to experience pain, stiffness, or those heavy, achy feelings that often come with desk work.
+Regular, gentle movement helps nourish these joints and relax the muscles, and it is recommended in modern clinical guidelines for neck pain.

 Long hours of screen time

 Your phone and laptop pull your attention downward, and your chin drifts forward over time.
-This “tech neck” posture loads the back of your neck and upper shoulders, tightening muscles and restricting the joints.
+This tech neck posture loads the back of your neck and upper shoulders, tightening muscles and restricting the joints.
 Even small shifts in head position add up over a full working day.

 Poor posture and desk setup